Indonesia, Malaysia agree to strengthen Asean, urge Myanmar to implement peace plans

 “The solution must be more comprehensive so that workers will be protected,” said Mr Anwar, adding that both sides will ensure that employment agencies do not exploit such workers.

-For the period between January and November 2022, Indonesia was Malaysia’s sixth-largest trading partner globally and the second-largest within Asean, with total trade increasing by 41.7 per cent, amounting to RM120.26 billion.
+For the period from January to November 2022, Indonesia was Malaysia’s sixth-largest trading partner globally and the second-largest within Asean, with total trade increasing by 41.7 per cent, amounting to RM120.26 billion.

-On Monday, a ceremony was also held to hand over 11 letters of interest by Malaysian companies to Mr Bambang Susantono, who heads the Nusantara Capital City Authority, a special agency tasked with managing and governing Nusantara city, the future capital of Indonesia.
+There was also a ceremony on Monday to hand over 11 letters of interest by Malaysian companies to Mr Bambang Susantono, who heads the Nusantara Capital City Authority, a special agency tasked with managing and governing Nusantara city, Indonesia’s future capital.

-Mr Widodo said he welcomed these letters of interest, and added that they were in fields including health, construction, electronics and property.
+Mr Widodo said he welcomed the letters of interest, adding that they were in fields including health, construction, electronics and property.

 Mr Reza Widyarsa, who teaches international relations at the University of Indonesia, said there is a higher chance Malaysian investors will be interested in investing in the new capital, thanks to both countries’ similar cultures.